The Wagner mutiny damages Russia’s policy in Africa – Pavel K. Baev

 President Recep Tayyip Erdogan who called Putin with expressions

-, while China stated its position
+of support, while China stated its position

 on the lowest decently possible level – by publishing a statement from the